To grow an awesome beard, simply put away your razor and trimmer and wait.

 What will help your beard grow better is a boost in testosterone.
 To boost testosterone, eat more red meats, avoid soy based products, and lift weights.
 Other good foods are: spinach, nuts, avocados, olives, broccoli, and olive oil.
 Brett wrote an excellent article over on Art of Manliness about naturally boosting your testosterone.

 Once you have the internal stuff taken cared of, you need to focus on the external tips to grow a better beard.
 That will mean that when growing your beard you'll need to focus on stroking the beard rather than picking at the beard.
 Picking split ends, or simply focusing on single beard hairs can lead to patches, more split ends, or other damaging effects.

 The final thing you need is patience.
 Beards take time and they will get longer – you just need to wait.
 Hell, the best things in life take time, right?

-If you are new to the beard-growing process you’ll find the most challenging part being how to handle other people’s reactions.
-If you were left on a desert island by yourself you wouldn’t have this issue; but going for a different look with without doubt get comments from others.
+If you are new to the beard-growing process you'll find the most challenging part of growing a beard is how to handle other people's reactions.
+If you were left on a desert island by yourself you wouldn't have this issue; but going for a different look with without doubt get comments from others.

 The first and most difficult challenge will be communicating with those who are closest to you.
 I've found that if you ask for support from them, you'll usually find success.